fariskhattak/club-management-system/README.md

 - Austin Cao

 ## Project Overview
 The **College Club Management System** is designed to manage and organize data related to student clubs and organizations on campus.
-The system includes detailed information on clubs, members, events, roles, budgets, and sponsors.
+The system includes detailed information on clubs, members, events, roles, budgets, expenses, and sponsors.

 ### Database Components
 - **Clubs**: Contains details on various clubs and organizations on campus.